Kenny3311/Vigen-re-cipher/README.md

 Default key location is `key.txt` in `key` folder, you need to press `generate key` for creating it
 You can select another key by pressing `import key` button

+This cipher can encryt characters in ASCII, but not included end of line, new line, tab and other ASCII code which can't normally display

+Therefore, if there is multiple lines in plaintext textbox, there will be exact same line in ciphertext and exact same characters in each line